aunebakk/nor-pim/ReadMe.md

 ## Database
 Following is parts of Nor-Pim's Database schema, there are more tables dealing with import and export, catalog structure, security and users.

-Nor-Pim uses a database handler that takes care of upgrading database schemas from one version to another, making having multiple databases at different versions manageable.
+Nor-Pim uses a database handler that takes care of upgrading the database schema from one version to another, making having multiple databases at different versions manageable.
 <p align="center">
   <img alt="Nor-Pim DB Schema" src=".\Documentation\schema.png">
 </p>